 If the chamber is coated with oil or excess moisture from cleaning, wiping or from using an improperly designed blow tube, the now forward-moving bullet may pull the neck portion of the case forward while the rest of the case slides back, potentially resulting in a stretched, split or completely separated case.
 Other factors that increase the possibility of stretching, especially with dirty or rough inside case walls, are: relatively long cases, heavy powder column compression which will increase powder-to-case-wall friction, over-powder wad-to-case-wall friction, using LDPE or HDPE (poly) over-powder wads, bullet-to-case-neck friction resulting from heavy neck tension, bullet crimping and necks that are too soft due to excessive annealing.
 For an in-depth discussion on case stretching see the article at the following link: http://www.texas-mac. com/Case_Stretching_and_Separating_in_BPC_Rifles.html

-If the chamber pressure is insufficient to fully obturate the bullet and tightly force the case neck into the chamber wall, a dirty outside case neck will result due to burnt powder residue being blown back between the case and chamber.
-The most common method to correct this condition is to raise the chamber pressure by increasing the powder charge.
-Another approach that may work is to delay bullet movement using one or a combination of the following: seat the bullet so that the nose is “hard into the leade” when chambered, crimp the bullet, and/or increase the case-to-bullet neck tension.
+If the chamber pressure is insufficient to fully obturate the bullet and tightly f orce the case neck into the chamber wall, a dirty outside case neck will result due t o burnt powder residue being blown back between the case and chamber.
+The m ost common method to correct this condition is to anneal (soften) the case necks, which reduces the amount of pressure necessary to expand the neck against the chamber wall.
+See the article titled, Annealing BPCR Case Necks.
+Another method is to raise the chamber pressure by increasing the powder charge.
+Other techniques that may work include delaying bullet movement using one or a combination of the following: seat the bullet so that the nose is “hard into the leade” when chambered, crimp the bullet, and/or increase the case-to-bullet neck tension.
 But be mindful that, as discussed earlier, excessive crimping and neck tension can result in case stretching.

 Once the bullet moves forward, the chamber pressure drops and the case retracts (pulls away) from the chamber wall slightly (diameter decreases by 0.001” to 0.002” at most), allowing for easy extraction.